Like Dandelion

 LIKE DANDELION: In the footsteps of Lucille Bertuccio—mother, naturalist, teacher

 Stealth in aim, Lucille first attracted the curious.
 Within the school of Health, Physical Education, and Recreation, her course title: Ecohumanism.
 What’s that?
 Students who really wanted to know signed up, showed up, and finished the course.
-The assigned reading, books designed to bend the mind toward different paths.
-Books that were all philosophical novels except an anthology, Ecopsychology: Restoring the Earth, Healing the Mind edited (1995, COUNTERPOINT PRESS).
-The anthology, edited by Theodore Roszak, Mary E. Gomes, and Allen D. Kanner, and self-directed readings in transpersonal psychology rekindled my affection for psychology previously dampened by exclusion of the spiritual in an advanced course.
+She assigned books designed to bend the mind toward a living path.
+And many of Lucille’s formal students became to remain her friends whether or not we left town.
+There are several reasons why...

-Many of Lucille’s formal students became to remain her friends whether or not we left town.
-There are surely several reasons why Lucille’s students grew intimate.
 Lucille mostly taught by example.
 So, we believed in her.
 She was also a fierce advocate of the small and delicate, if strong and enduring—traits that formal students wear by nature and nurture.
 So, we trusted her with our lives.
 She knew how to brew dandelion wine*.
 So, we admired her.
 And, Lucille shared not only her knowledge and skills, but opened her home, including her worm box.
 So, we felt—at least the potential to be—equal with her.

-Lucille Bertuccio co-founded The Center for Sustainable Living and the Grow Organic Educator Series in Bloomington, Indiana
+Lucille Bertuccio co-founded The Center for Sustainable Living and the Grow Organic Educator Series in Bloomington, Indiana.

 “Given the pervasiveness of lawns coupled with habitat loss, our findings provide immediate solutions for individual households to contribute to urban conservation.”—To mow or to mow less: Lawn mowing frequency affects bee abundance and diversity—ScienceDirect